dhaneshjain026/SST/README.md

 ## Interview csv : similar to the shortlisted students it contains the details of the interview and time slots of the each student

-## Colab link : contains the code which was being used ofr the shortlist of the students
+## Colab link : contains the code which was being used for the shortlist of the students

+## SST2.pdf : contains the final powerbi report pdf which is being generated and can be used foe the visualization